Gonkalos/TVtracker/Backend/README.md

 JWT_SECRET_KEY = 'your-JWT-secret-key'
 JWT_ALGORITHM = 'JWT-algorithm'
 ```
-> To generate a JWT secret key cd into /Backend/Utils and run the following command:
+> To generate a JWT secret key go to /Backend/Utils and run the following command:
 ```
 sh secretKey.py
 ```